Southampton family has tree fall on home during storm

 SOUTHAMPTON, Mass.
 (WWLP) – Communities in Hampshire County are cleaning up from Wednesday’s storm.

-“You think, it’s never going to happen,” said Colin brown, who lives in Southampton.
-“You see it on the news and it’s far away, but then it happens to you.
-Now what do you do?”
+“You think, it’s never going to happen,” Colin Brown, who lives in Southampton said.
+“You see it on the news and it’si far away, but then it happens to you.
+Now, what do you do?”

 The Brown family is staying in a hotel after a tree fell through their roof during the storm on Wednesday.

-“I heard a huge wham,” explained Brown.
+“I heard a huge wham,” Brown explained.
 “I ran out to see if my grandmother was okay because I knew she was out in the living room with the dog.
 I go in and there’s this huge tree right in the living room.”

 Everyone inside was okay.
 Now, there is a tarp covering the hole in the roof.